 What Are the Causes of Diverticulosis and Diverticulitis?

 Aging and heredity are primary factors in the development of diverticulosis and diverticulitis, but diet also plays a role.
-Eating a diet low in fiber and high in refined foods can greatly increase the risk.
-Indeed, in Western societies, an estimated 10% of people over 40 eventually develop diverticulosis; the figure reaches 50% in people over 60.
+Eating a diet low in fiber and high in refined foods may increase the risk.
+Indeed, in Western societies, an estimated 10% of people over 40 eventually develop diverticulosis; the figure reaches at least 50% in people over 60.
 Diverticulitis will occur in about 10%-25% of those with diverticulosis.

 If you think you have either diverticulosis or diverticulitis, talk to your doctor.
 Your doctor can perform tests to diagnose the conditions including:

 - A series of contrast images from a CT scan or from X-rays that then are processed and viewed on a computer to see the intestines and surrounding tissue and bones

 - Colonoscopy, a test in which a flexible lighted tube is used to examine the inside of the intestines